 (3) Reinstatement of a member under this section is to be effected in accordance with the directions of the Supreme Court.

+[Section 126 amended by No. 7 of 2016 s.
+31.]

 127. Repayment of amounts due because of cancelled membership

 (1) If the membership of a member of a co-operative is cancelled under this Part, the co-operative must —